-It was to be the university in perpetual motion, the university that would never succumb to complacency, the university never destined to become middle-aged.
+Controversial, radical, adventurous: the first university to be named after scholars, the first to have a marketing slogan, the first to abolish exams.
+This was to be a university in perpetual motion, a university that would never succumb to complacency, that would never become middle-aged.
 But that was then…

-Dangerous Things traces the fortunes of three characters during three years of turmoil in the now middle-aged Sparkes-Orr University: Li-Li, a student stumbling her way through the Bachelor of Arts; Godwin, an Englishman downunder, juggling his passion for the Enlightenment with bewildering romantic entanglements; and Alain, a philosophical Professor of Philosophy, trapped in the leadership of their disfunctional faculty.
+Dangerous Things traces the fortunes of three characters during three years of turmoil in the now middle-aged Sparkes-Orr University: Li-Li, the marginal student battling through a Bachelor of Arts, Godwin, the Englishman downunder, juggling his passion for History with disastrous relationships, and the philosopher Alain, who philosophises his way through the leadership of their dysfunctional faculty.

-Dangerous Things is awash with ideas: big ideas, novel ideas, old ideas, ideas that defy reason, others that seem to defy gravity.
-A stunning new campus is proposed, then a radical restructure, as Sparkes-Orr struggles to re-establish for itself some sense of a contemporary identity.
-Others yearn for the freedom of the university’s ’Golden Age’…
+Dangerous Things is a novel of ideas: big ideas, novel ideas, old ideas, ideas that defy reason, others that seem to defy gravity.
+A stunning new campus is planned, a radical restructure proposed, internationalisation is heralded as the make-or-break future as Sparkes-Orr struggles to re-establish for itself some sense of contemporary identity.
+And there are those who still yearn for the freedom of the ‘Golden Age’…

 ✽ ✽ ✽